codists/English-In-CS-Books/s.md

 示例：Slice the mushrooms thinly and fry in butter。

+示例：A disk can be sliced into multiple partitions, or a volume can span multiple partitions on multiple disks(《Operating System Concepts》第 601 页)。

 # snapshot

 - snapshot: snap("to seize quickly, suddenly") + shot("an act of shooting")